Foreign agent: United States

-In the United States, the Foreign Agents Registration Act (FARA) created a wide-ranging and detailed definition of "foreign agent".
-The FARA was enacted in 1938 to counter Nazi propaganda.
+FARA was enacted in 1938 to counter Nazi propaganda.
 The law is sometimes claimed to be used to target countries out of favor with an administration.
-In 2021, the American Bar Association (ABA) called for a reform of FARA, including "renam[ing] FARA and otherwise replacing] the term 'agent of a foreign principal' with a term that elicits less stigma and causes less confusion".
+In 2021, the American Bar Association (ABA) called for a reform of FARA, including "renam[ing] FARA and otherwise replac[ing] the term 'agent of a foreign principal' with a term that elicits less stigma and causes less confusion".